jayvynl/django-clickhouse-backend/README.md

 ### Configuration

-we can use the docker compose file under the project for test and try

-Only `ENGINE` is required, other options have default values.
+Only `ENGINE` is required in database setting, other options have default values.

 - ENGINE: required, set to `clickhouse_backend.backend`.
 - NAME: database name, default `default`.